notem/Linux-Firewall-Verification-Utility/README.md

 ## Contributing

+If you're interested in contributing we recommend one of the following actions...

 * make a pull request
-* contact an original contributor
+* contact a contributor
 * fork and do it better

 ### Modifying Module Source

 A small test program, implemented in C, is provided to allow a developer to more easily diagnose errors.
 This program can be compiled using the ``cmake`` utility.
-Don't rely to heavily on the test program, it is no where near exhaustive.
+Don't rely to heavily on the test program, it is not exhaustive (or extensive, or particularly valuable).